stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev/get-started.md

 ## sBTC SDK

 stacks.js has added support for sBTC deposit and withdrawal requests.
-See *TODO link*.
+Current work in progress can be seen at [stacks.js/feat/add-sbtc-contracts](https://github.com/hirosystems/stacks.js/pull/1554).